 Have fun with kale.

-Don’t let either the dinosaur-like appearance of kale or the thought of trying to turn it into a delicious dish overwhelm you.
+Don’t let either the prep work of kale or the thought of trying to turn this bitter, fibrous vegetable into a delicious dish overwhelm you.
 Sometimes joy in the kitchen derives from simplicity: an easy salad or a quick sauté.
 The beauty of kale is that it can be prepared in infinite ways.
 Add it to your eggs for breakfast.
 Put it on your pizza.
-Sautee it with a little garlic and enjoy it.
+Sautee it with a little garlic and enjoy.